landNull/BodhiDocsSandbox/BodhiDocumentationStyleGuide.md

 #### Writing Style Based On Digital Accessibility
 Since the user documentation writing style is based on describing exactly what a user is seeing.
 We are able to accomplishes several usability objectives organically.
 1. Reduce learning stress
-2. Reinforce learning via rye hand connectivity
+2. Reinforce learning via eye hand connectivity
 3. Screen reader compatibility

 References: